Wildlife Habitat Capacity on Farmland

 • The Wildlife Habitat Availability on Farmland indicator measures how much habitat there is for Canada's farmland wildlife and whether this is changing over time.

-• Canada's farmland has a Moderate or High amount of wildlife habitat and this has been Stable over time.
+• Canada's farmland has a Moderate or High amount of wildlife habitat and this has been STable over time.
 Some regions of Canada are areas of concern.
 This is because of a decrease in natural and semi-natural land cover and an increase in annual cropland.

 • Farm planning and Beneficial Management Practices can help farmers improve farmland wildlife habitat while keeping costs in mind.